jq5/MISL-SOC-20-cbrophy/README.md

 ### Creating and Running Programs

-- I used Python's *IDLE* as my desired editor for my programs but it doesn't really matter what you use.
+- I used ~~Python's *IDLE*~~ PyCharm as my desired editor for my programs as Git is integrated into it and has a helpful project setup but it doesn't really matter what you use.

-- I always ran my code by opening a *Command Prompt* and activating the desired environment, which for me was "py3" for Python v3.8.3, created during the previous tutorial.
+- I always ran my code by opening a *Command Prompt* and activating the desired environment, which for me was ~~"py3" for Python v3.8.3, created during the previous tutorial~~ "opencv" created for this specific project.
 Then, I navigated into the directory that contained my desired program and ran **python build.py** (build.py being the name of my program)

 ### Problems